-The LIHEAP season will close on April 28, 2023.
-A year-round LIHEAP program is not possible due to the system needing to be shut down to prepare for the next season.
+A summer program is not possible due to the system needing to be shut down to prepare for the next season.
+If additional funding is offered in future years, DHS will consider a summer program and investigate the necessary system changes to run it.